 These Breakfast Cookies are like a bowl of homemade granola in cookie form!
 They’re healthy oatmeal cookies that taste like your favourite oatmeal raisin cookies – but they’re refined sugar free, gluten free, and will keep you full for ages.
-What a way to start the day!!

 The only 2 ingredients in these Healthy Oatmeal Cookies that I don’t put in homemade granola are almond meal and egg.
 So I’m not exaggerating when I say these are like a bowl of granola in cookie form!

 These are a copycat of muesli breakfast cookies I’ve been eyeing at my local coffee shop for years, wanting to make a version that was actually acceptable to have for breakfast.
 I’ve tried multiple times and they’ve always been meh – the main problem being too dry and hard to swallow.

 Finally, the penny dropped when I was smushing soaked dates for Sticky Date Pudding.
 MASHED DATES!!!!
 Thoroughly unappetising and sludge-like as it looks, this is the secret to sweetness, moisture, colour and terrific texture for healthy sugar-free cookies!!!